-- and those who are limited-English speaking individuals.
-Such efforts must comply with the language requirements of 29 CFR § 38.35; and - Respond to written complaints through written acknowledgment of receipt and explanation of status and next steps.
+- Make reasonable efforts to ensure that the grievance and complaint procedures information is understood by affected participants and other individuals, including youth and those who are limited-English speaking individuals.
+Such efforts must comply with the language requirements of 29 CFR § 38.35;2 and - Respond to written complaints through written acknowledgment of receipt and explanation of status and next steps.
 If an oral complaint is received, an informal attempt at resolution can take place prior to the filing of a written complaint.
 If resolution does not result, the complaint must be put in writing.
 Complaints must be legible, signed by the complainant or complainant's authorized representative, and dated.
 In the event the complainant is unable to provide a written statement, an alternative method of obtaining written documentation from the complainant shall be pursued, which may include assistance by agency staff or local service provider.